KovacFilip/WorkTracker/README.md

 Available actions:

-1. Daily - generate a report from last working day
+1. Daily Meeting report - generate a report from last working day
+2. Today's report - generate a report from the current working day
+3. Choose a day - generate a report from the day specified